PADI Dive Master Course

 - Digital Underwater Photographer specialty.

-- Independently guide Open Water Diver course students on the tour portion of Open Water Diver course
+- Independently guide Open Water Diver course students on the tour portion of the Open Water Diver course.

 - Training Dives 2, 3 and 4 at a ratio of two student divers per certified divemaster.